Stuycs-K/finalprojectapcs-4-hsieh-naomi-li-andy/PROPOSAL.md

 # IDEAS:

 1. Physics Simulations
-\nThis project would revolve around the user being able to choose one or more of the following physics simulations.
+This project would revolve around the user being able to choose one or more of the following physics simulations.
     1. Projectile Motion Simulation
         - The user would be able to explore different types of 1D and 2D kinematics, as well as observe the way vectors can be resolved in the horizontal and vertical directions.
         - Some of the types of kinematic themes would include ground-launched projectiles, horizontally-launched projectiles, projectiles that roll off a horizontal surface.